GSA/notifications-api/terraform/README.md

 # Terraform

-This directory holds the terraform modules for maintaining your complete persistent infrastructure.
+This directory holds the Terraform modules for maintaining Notify.gov's infrastructure.
+You can [read about the structure](#structure) or [get set up to develop](#retrieving-existing-bucket-credentials).

-Prerequisite: install the `jq` JSON processor: `brew install jq`

 ## Retrieving existing bucket credentials

-Assuming [initial setup](#initial-setup) is complete, new developers start here!
+:green_book: Assuming [initial setup](#initial-setup) is complete, new developers start here!

 1. Enter the bootstrap module with `cd bootstrap`
 1. Run `./import.sh` to pull existing terraform state into the local state